Generalized Bayesian Likelihood-Free Inference: Empirical comparison with popular LFI methods

+We present here simulation studies to compare our approach to two popular LFI schemes, Bayesian Synthetic Likelihood (BSL, \citealp{price2018bayesian}) and Approximate Bayesian Computation (ABC, \citealp{lintusaari2017}), and showcase the ability of SG-MCMC to sample from the scoring rule posterior of models with high-dimensional parameter space.
+Precisely, we first study the posterior concentration of the energy and kernel score posteriors compared to BSL in Sec.~\ref{sec:BSL_multi_gk} for both well-specified and misspecified models; next, in Sec.~\ref{sec:abc_stoch_l96}, we consider a meteorological model with high-dimensional timeseries dataset, and compare the posterior predictive accuray of the scoring rule posterior with that obtained with SMC-ABC \citep{del2012adaptive}.
+Finally in Sec.~\ref{sec:neural_stoch_l96}, we consider a neural extension of the meteorological model considered in Sec.~\ref{sec:abc_stoch_l96} with a high-dimensional ($> 100$) parameter space; there, SG-MCMC allows to sample from the high-dimensional SR posterior, thus enabling a better posterior predictive accuracy than the lower dimensional model considered in Sec.~\ref{sec:abc_stoch_l96}.

-Throughout, we consider $ \beta=1 $ in the Energy Score and define the Kernel Score via the Gaussian kernel with bandwidth set from simulations as illustrated in Appendix~\ref{app:bandwidth}.
-The LFI techniques are run using the \texttt{ABCpy} Python library \citep{dutta2021abcpy}, while the \texttt{PyMC3} library \citep{salvatier2016probabilistic} is used to sample from the standard Bayes posterior when that is available.
-Code for reproducing all results is available at \href{https://github.com/LoryPack/GenBayes\_LikelihoodFree\_ScoringRules}{this link}.
+Throughout, the kernel score uses the Gaussian kernel with bandwidth set from simulations as illustrated in Appendix~\ref{app:bandwidth}; further, we set $ w=1 $ in the energy score posterior and set $w$ for the kernel score posterior with the strategy discussed in Sec.~\ref{sec:fix_w}.
+The LFI techniques are run using the \texttt{ABCpy} Python library \citep{dutta2021abcpy}, code for reproducing all results is available at \href{https://github.com/Shermjj/GenBayes_LikelihoodFree_ScoringRules_SGMCMC}{this link}.